rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-all-hands-retrospective.md

 If you're not already aware, the Rust All Hands event, originally scheduled for March 16th–20th in Thessaloníki, Greece was cancelled in January.
-The All Hands' is one of our member's favourite events of the year and we were quite disappointed that we weren't able to pull off the event this year.
+The All Hands' is one of our members' favourite events of the year and we were quite disappointed that we weren't able to pull off the event this year.
 In the interest of being transparent, as well as documenting for future events, we have written a retrospective about what happened, what we learned, and the